Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 We think these hiking trails are the perfect way to enjoy the outdoors in the Triangle.
 And while you may not find sweeping mountain vistas in this part of Central North Carolina, these parks offer plenty to explore and tons of miles to be logged.

-If you’ve explored these hiking trails near Raleigh, Durham, and Chapel Hill, we’d love to know your favorites.
-Let us know in the comments and if there’s one (or more) we need to add, feel free to tell us We’re always happy to investigate by exploring our awesome state!
+We’d love to know your favorites if you’ve explored these hiking trails near Raleigh, Durham, and Chapel Hill.
+Let us know in the comments, and if there’s one (or more) we need to add, feel free to tell us.
+We’re always happy to investigate by exploring our awesome state!